 The topic is spatial signal processing with emphasis on imaging systems and direction of arrival estimation.
-The course put emphasis on the difference between spatial and time domain signal processing.
-It provides an in-depth review of classical and adaptive array processing techniques in time and Fourier domain and give an overview of their use in different application areas.
+The course puts emphasis on the difference between spatial domain and time domain signal processing.
+It provides an in-depth review of classical and adaptive array processing techniques in the temporal and Fourier domains and gives an overview of their use in several application areas.

 After completing this course, you will have an understanding of:

-- Adaptive beamforming: Optimization of beampattern, eigenanalysis methods, and how to assess the algorithms performance.
+- Adaptive beamforming: Beampattern optimization, eigenanalysis methods, and how to assess the algorithm performance.

 - Applications: Examples will be given from acoustic imaging, synthetic aperture sonar/radar, and tomography, among others.
 You will learn about central wave propagation and simulation concepts.